Technology

 What is an e-Signature, vs a Digital Signature?

-An eSignature can be a symbol, image, a biometric fingerprint or even a sound, and the user chooses what eSignature they wish to use.
+An eSignature can be a symbol, image, biometric fingerprint or even sound, and the user chooses what eSignature they wish to use.
 Unless the e-Signature is secured with a digital signature, the e-Signature is not verified.

 The digital signature is the encryption technology that certifies the eSignatures.
 Digital signature technology is authorized by certification authorities.
-The certificate is recognition and assurance for all parties concerned, that the digital signature technology has met the required standards and is therefore up to the task.
+The certificate is recognition and assurance for all parties concerned that the digital signature technology has met the required standards and is therefore up to the task.

 Significance of E-signature